jsfuentes/Code-Cheatsheet/CSS/flexbox.md

 3. Alignment: justify-content, align-items, align-self, align-content
 4. Ordering: order
 5. Flexibility: flex(flex-grow, flex-shrink, flex-basis) change proportional to other shit

-## Steps

-1. Add `display: flex;` to the parent of elements
-2. Set `flex-direction`to horizontal or vertical
-3. Set `flex-wrap` to control wrap direction

 ## Display